 HVLP vs LVLP spray guns is a common debate when people are talking about the use of sprayers for paint jobs.

-There are pros and cons to both kinds of spray guns, and you should know about what each of these items can do for you before you pick the kind of spray gun you want to use for your work.
+There are pros and cons to both kinds of LVLP vs HVLP spray guns, and you should know about what each of these items can do for you before you pick the kind of spray gun i.e. HVLP and LVLP you want to use for your work.

-The HVLP spray guns (High Volume Low Pressure) deliver paint at high volume and are selected by painters for their higher transfer efficiency than what is possible with the use of LVLP guns.
+The HVLP spray guns (high volume low pressure) deliver paint at high volume low pressure and are selected by painters for their higher transfer efficiency than what is possible with the use of LVLP guns.

-This means that they make sure that more paint will stick to the surface that is being painted.
+This means high volume low pressure system makes sure that more paint will stick to the surface that is being painted.
 This makes your efficiency much better overall when working on large tasks.

 This is one of the most used spray guns in the painting business, but it does consume a lot of energy to use.
 This kind of gun is eco-friendly, and it is actually very efficient and limits waste from overspray.
 This is a big part of the reason that they are preferred by professional painters.

-This spray gun uses high-pressure air to blow the paint onto the surface that is being painted.
+This spray gun uses high-pressure air cap to blow the paint spray onto the surface that is being painted.
 It is a simple trigger squeeze to use the sprayer, and the handle is connected to an air compressor unit.
-The paint is placed in the bottom portion of the spray nozzle.

 Pros & Cons of Painting With HVLP Spray Guns